ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 The XML Document
 ----------------

-The XML (Extensible Markup Language) file, or document, contains all the settings for your skin—the color settings for text and dock elements; margins and font-sizes for the ControlBar; and paths to images for every element in the skin.
+The XML (Extensible Markup Language) file, or document, contains all the settings for your skin -- the color settings for text and dock elements; margins and font-sizes for the ControlBar; and paths to images for every element in the skin.

 A player skin consists of its own settings and its components.
 Here is an example of an XML document before the elements have been defined: